DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2023-11-30-math_fundamentals.md

 ---
-title: "The Hidden Foundations of AI: Why Mathematics is Essential to Understand the Iceberg"
+title: "The Foundations of AI: Why Mathematics is Essential to Understand the Iceberg"
 categories:
 - Artificial Intelligence
 tags: